axocomm/lcdeploy/README.md

 #### `create_directory`

-Creates a directory if it does not exist
+Create a directory if it does not exist

 ##### Parameters